 - Avoid capitalisation AND spaces in file names, use hyphens to separate words instead.

-As you redesign an existing website, be sure to use Image Alt Tags on every image – a short keyword-rich, relevant sentence that describes the content of the page/image is what’s needed.
+As you redesign an existing website, be sure to use Image Alt Tags on every image – a short keyword-rich, relevant phrase that describes the content of the page/image is what’s needed.

-- An accessible HTML version, with links to it from Home page.
+- An accessible HTML version, with links to it from the Home page.

 - Plus an XML version that should be linked from the robots.txt page (and submitted to both Google and Yahoo for indexing)

-For example; in very large eCommerce SEO projects its possible to dramatically increase the number of indexed pages on Google by using the All_Products modification as a site map, and placing the A-Z links it generates on the footer of every page.
+For example; in very large eCommerce SEO services projects it’s possible to dramatically increase the number of indexed pages on Google by using a site map.

-Add a Custom 404 Error Page: According to a recent poll, only 23% of visitors that encounter a 404 page make a second attempt to find the missing page.
-That means 77% of visitors that encounter a 404 error will immediately leave your website!
+Add a 404 Error Page: According to a survey, only 23% of visitors who encounter a 404 page make a second attempt to find the missing page.
+That means 77% of visitors who encounter a 404 error will immediately leave your website!
 Creation of an effective Custom 404 Page, you can actually increase visitor retention by ensuring they find what they need.
 Follow this website redesign FAQ suggestion and keep visitors on-site longer.

-As part of the redesign of an existing website, make sure there is a robots.txt file on the site, because search engine spiders look for it!
-In there you can specify which, if any, directories or files are NOT to be indexed.
+As part of the redesign of an existing website, make sure there is a robots.txt file on the site because search engine spiders look for it!
+In there, you can specify which, if any, directories or files are NOT to be indexed.
 In the majority of cases, you allow all spiders access to everything.
-If the file is missing, the requests for it generates 404 Page Not Found errors – and you should always try to minimise these errors.
+If the file is missing, the requests for it generate 404 Page Not Found errors – and you should always try to minimise these errors.

 The robots.txt file should also include a link to your sitemap e.g.;

-Does it seem logical that a page with 400 words of good content is likely to outweigh a page with 1000 words of very helpful content?
+Does it seem logical that a 400-word page of very basic content is likely to outweigh a page with 1000 words of very helpful content?
 If you follow this website redesign FAQ suggestion, you should aim for 900+ words per page.

-- Page Rank is passed downwards through the site via accessible internal links
+- Page Rank is routed throughout the site via accessible internal links

 Title – The No.1 On-site Element

-Items such as Titles, Descriptions, Keywords are essential off-page elements which significantly influence the search engine’s appraisal of your site, and have an impact on whether searchers actually click on the search results link and come thru to your site.
-USE THEM, WISELY!
+Items such as Titles and Descriptions are essential off-page elements which significantly influence the search engine’s appraisal of your site, and have an impact on whether searchers actually click on the search results link and come through to your site.
+USE THEM WISELY!

 Unique Description meta-tags must be provided on all pages.
-The maximum recommended length for a Description is 200 characters (Google will display 150 only, but other SE’s will show 200).
+The maximum recommended length for a Description is 155 characters.

 Don’t use Keyword meta-tags!
 This tag is not used by mainstream search engines, and its presence could be seen as an indicator of over-optimisation, especially if used badly.